dopaminedtox/dopaminedtox/README.md

  pleasue
 ```

-Every work we trying to do (or though we trying to think) consumes kinda "brain fuel" and gives us some pleasue.
+Every work we are trying to do (or ideas we are trying to think on) consumes kinda "brain fuel" and gives us some pleasue.
-The less fuel we waste on getting the same amount of please, the _cheaper_ dopamine is.
+The less fuel we waste on getting the same amount of pleasure, the _cheaper_ dopamine is.

-- ⬜️ What exactly we are cutting out? (🤫 - basically, all)
+- ⬜️ What exactly are we cutting out? (🤫 - basically, all)

 Here is the [template](./templates/_cheap_dopamine_sources.md)